Parking Office Questions

 The Parking Programs Office is located at 702 Edgebrook Drive, in Champaign.
 Head North on Prospect and turn right (east) at the Bloomington Road intersection.
 Turn left (north) at the second stoplight onto Hagan Street.
-Edgebrook Drive is the first road on the right off of Hagan.
-The Parking Programs Office is located in the first building on the right on Edgebrook Drive.
+Edgebrook Drive is the first road on the right from Hagan.
+The Parking Programs Office is located in the first building on the left on Edgebrook Drive (Public Works Center).

 What are your office hours?

 The office is open 7:30 a.m. – 4:30 p.m., Monday through Friday.
 Permit transactions end at 4:00 p.m.

 How do I contact the office?